stanford-rc/www.sherlock.stanford.edu/src/docs/user-guide/gpu.md

 !!! warning "GPU resources MUST be requested explicitly"

-    Jobs will be rejected at submission time if they don't explictly request GPU resources.
+    Jobs will be rejected at submission time if they don't explicitly request GPU resources.